a-g-van-hamel-foundation/CETEIcean/README.md

 ### Developer notes
 - Because this extension was written and tested with MW 1.35, which does not offer support for ES6 with ResourceLoader, the code in CETEIcean’s JS files has been transpiled to ES5 using [Babel js](https://babeljs.io) and a polyfill for custom elements is added as a dependency.

+## Version history
+- 0.3.
+Added an experimental feature to `#cetei` for breaking out a fragment between two self-closing tags, typically `pb` or `mls`/`milestone`, having the XML repaired and retrieving an HTML rendering.
+This is intended for documents in which the position of such tags is too problematic and unpredictable for XPath selection.
+Extended list of character entities.
+- 0.2.
+Pre-processing now in XSLT, with continued support for 'behaviors'.
+- 0.1.
+First release.